The language to use when talking about suicide

 The phrases ‘failed suicide attempt’ or ‘unsuccessful suicide attempt’ sound as though dying by suicide would have been a success.
 The phrase ‘non-fatal suicide attempt’ is neutral and does not place blame on the victim, or glorify suicide.

 Language around suicide, like all language, is constantly developing.
-If you are unsure of a word or phrase you want to use is suitable try to think how it would sound to someone who is suicidal, or their family.
+If you are unsure whether a particular word or phrase is suitable, consider how it might sound to someone who is suicidal, or to their family.
 If you are in any doubt, avoid using it.

 Suicide help